 - Poor feeding

-Gently and safely place your baby in the crib or swing.
-Make sure you secure any railings or safety belts before walking away.
-Check on your baby every 5 to 10 minutes.
+- Gently and safely place your baby on their back in a crib or swing.
+Secure all railings or safety belts before you walk away.

-If you have any questions, be sure to ask your doctor or nurse or call _____________________.
+If you have any questions, ask your doctor or health care provider.

 HH-I-103 • ©1982, revised 2023 • Nationwide Children's Hospital